sel4devkit/sel4devkit-maaxboard-microkit-docker-dev-env/doc/MANUAL.md

 * __User Me__: Extends Dep, to provide an environment tailored for the invoking user.

+## Git Hub and SSH

+Most seL4 material is maintained in Git, and specifically hosted on Git Hub.
+It is conventional to access this material via either HTTPS or SSH.
+The Docker Image is configured to permit use of either.
+In general, HTTPS requires less configuration, but may not be available in all contexts.

+For SSH, at Docker Image build, your host SSH Credentials are made available to the process via ssh-agent and ssh-add.
+This style, intentionally, ensures the Credentials are not embedded in the built Image.
+Thus, for SSH, at run time, no SSH Credentials are available by default.
+You may choose to map in your HOME_PATH, effectively importing all your personal settings (including any SSH Credentials) for use within the Docker Image.

 ## Distribution and Compiler Toolchain

 The Microkit Toolchain is compatible with recent Distributions and compilers.